Cohros/eloquent-enhancements/readme.md

 ```php
 use Sigep\EloquentEnhancements\Traits\Error
 ```
-This trait add the two methods to your models.
+This trait add two methods to your models.

 ### setErrors